Broughty Ferry Lifeboat Station: History

 It had long been discussed that a lifeboat would be better suited to be based at Broughty Ferry, and in 1862, that is where the RNLI established a new station.
 A new boathouse was constructed at the bottom of Fort Street, on the foreshore, at a cost of £400.
-A new 32-foot lifeboat, built by Forrestt of Limehouse, and costing £205, was dispatched on 18 March 1862 aboard the steamship London, of the Dundee, Perth and London Shipping Company, arriving in Dundee on 22 March 1862.
+A new 32 ft lifeboat, built by Forrestt of Limehouse, and costing £205, was dispatched on 18 March 1862 aboard the steamship London, of the Dundee, Perth and London Shipping Company, arriving in Dundee on 22 March 1862.
 She was named Mary Hartley, after a fundraiser from Bideford, Devon.

 The highs and lows of rescue were clearly shown on 24 November 1864, when the Mary Hartley was first called to the schooner David and John.
 Launched at 03:00, the lifeboat was towed to the vessel by the tugboat Hercules, and the crew of four were saved, moments before the vessel broke up.
 Arriving back at Broughty Ferry at 10:30, a fresh crew were awaiting the lifeboat, to set out on a second rescue.
 The lifeboat was launched again at 11:00, and was towed down river by the steamship Queen.
 It was too late.
 All 24 passengers and crew of the steamship Dalhousie, wrecked on the Abertay Sands whilst on passage from Newcastle upon Tyne to Dundee, had perished.
 It was the worst loss of life from shipwreck in the Tay area.

 On 6 December 1865, the Mary Hartley failed to rescue five crew from the schooner Princess.
 The vessel was on passage from London to Dundee, when she was wrecked on the Abertay Sands.
 This was primarily due to delays finding a vessel to tow the lifeboat down the river, and this failure prompted the reopening of the Buddon Ness Lifeboat Station in 1867.

-In 1889, a slipway was constructed, costing £130, to aid the launch of the recently arrived 37-foot self-righting lifeboat.
+A slipway was constructed in 1889, at a cost of £130, to aid the launch of the recently arrived 37 ft self-righting lifeboat.
 The lifeboat had been provided by the Ancient Order of Foresters, and the naming ceremony on 23 June 1888 was a grand affair.
-A procession around the town consisted of 2500 members, and it is estimated there were 15000 spectators.
+A procession around the town consisted of 2,500 members, and it is estimated there were 15,000 spectators.
 It is reported that the stationmaster at the railway station issued 4,334 tickets that day.
 The lifeboat was named Samuel Shawcross (ON 200), in honour of their permanent chief secretary since 1843.

 At 01:00 on the 18 November 1893, pilot cutter No.2 of Dundee stranded on Abertay Sands in gale-force conditions, but it would be daybreak before the alarm was raised.
 The Samuel Shawcross set sail down the river, taking 30 minutes to reach the casualty vessel.
 Unable to get close, a line was thrown, and one by one, the seven crew were hauled through the water to the lifeboat.
 The steam tug Excelsior had been sent from Dundee, and towed the lifeboat back to harbour, to the cheers of the hundreds of people gathered to watch the outcome.